Prioritization Considerations and Methods

 When the initial collection of patient-reported impacts happens, the breadth of what is reported will need to be prioritized to those impacts MOST important to patients before moving on to gathering data from other stakeholders.
 There are numerous methods that can be used in the prioritization process, and your research or methods partner(s) will likely have a preferred approach for such work.

-Importantly, as Patient-Centered Core Impact Sets (PC-CIS) are an emerging and evolving tool, there is no proposed goal for the “ideal” number of prioritized impacts to arrive at.
+Importantly, as Patient-Centered Core Impact Sets are an emerging and evolving tool, there is no proposed goal for the “ideal” number of prioritized impacts to arrive at.
 The expectation is that the correct number of impacts will vary by condition or population.
 In the development of the PC-CIS, the goal should be to compile the number of impacts representative of the full body of issues most important to patients and families.
 There is no gold-standard number.

 Delphi Method (panels and/or surveys)